ibm-cloud-docs/vpc/nlb-limitations.md

 * You can have a maximum of 128 direct server return configurations for each backend member VSI.
 * When a member target instance is deleted, a Network load balancer pool member is not automatically deleted.

+## Known issue for IBM Cloud Private Path network load balancers
+{: #issues-private-path-network-load-balancers}

+* When you configure an ALB as a Private Path NLB member, the Private Path NLB's TCP health check status will always show OK, even if the ALB pool members are faulty.
+Health check status of ALB should be considered to determine the system health.

 ## Known limitations for IBM Cloud Private Path network load balancers
 {: #limitations-private-path-network-load-balancers}